Nickel Centre: Boland's Bay

 Skead's address and telephone service also includes the smaller neighbourhood of Boland's Bay (46°39′11″N 80°45′59″W), a dispersed rural community and unincorporated place, on the eponymous bay at the southwestern tip of Lake Wanapitei.
 The community was known as Bowlands Bay and the bay as Bowland Bay until 1975 when the present spellings were adopted.
 However, the old spelling continues on the local street Bowlands Bay Road.
 Boland's Bay (spelled Bowlands Bay in older timetables) was a milepoint on the Canadian Northern Railway line from Capreol to North Bay, which later became the Canadian National Railway Alderdale Subdivision, but rail service declined in the mid-20th century and was eliminated altogether in 1996.

 Wahnapitae

+The community of Wahnapitae is located east of Sudbury along Highway 17.
+Established as a logging community, it was the first settlement in Nickel Centre.
 The community takes its name from the Wanapitei River, which flows through Wahnapitae, and whose name in turn comes from the Ojibwe word waanabidebiing, which means "concave-tooth [shaped] water" and describes the shape of Lake Wanapitei.
 The correct spelling of the community's name should not be confused with the correct spelling for the water bodies.

-The community of Wahnapitae is located east of Sudbury along Highway 17.
-It was the first settlement to be established in Nickel Centre and was supposed to be the main community within the Sudbury district because it was located along a major waterway.
-Originally, it was thought that Sudbury would be just a small settlement in the area, but with the discovery of ore and a shift from logging to mining, Sudbury became the focal point of the district and Wahnapitae was relegated to a smaller role.

-In the early days of the town, logging was the major industry of the area.
-Many lumber companies established their operations along the Wanapitei River and the river itself was used to send the harvested logs to Southern Ontario for processing.
-Workers and their families, as well as various entrepreneurs, established a community along the river bank that was eventually known as Wahnapitae.
-In its heyday, Wahnapitae was a large, booming community that boasted a number of banks, general stores, clothing stores, hotels, and various other enterprises.
-It also possessed its own separate school (St. Peter) and public school (Wahnapitae Public School) and even had a water tower and a train station (it was located along the East West main line of the Canadian Pacific Railway).

-As the number of viable trees for harvesting dwindled and mining began to take hold, the community of Wahnapitae lost its momentum.
-Suddenly, people were choosing mining towns over Wahnapitae and eventually the town became a shadow of its former glory.
-Wahnapitae remained an unorganized township until the amalgamation of the Regional Municipality of Sudbury in 1973 and in 2001, it became part of the City of Greater Sudbury.
-The town that began as a logging and farming settlement is today mostly a residential community.

-The community should not be confused with the Wahnapitae First Nation.
+During early stages of the town's development, the river was used by multiple companies to send harvest logs to Southern Ontario for processing.
+After mining became more viable in the Sudbury District, logging operations in Wahnapitae were stopped, leaving the town as a residential community.